Payment Gateways

 The need for more than one gateway is clear when your business expands, particularly abroad.
 As you sell across countries, you'll notice varying levels of support.
 Some gateways may cite support for a particular country, but in fact their support may cover only certain payment methods and currencies.
 Or their ability to process transactions successfully and quickly is less compelling.
 This can be especially true for domestic versus international payments.

 Using multiple gateways makes great business sense when you consider the flexibility it gives your team.
 As you work with a gateway in a particular region, you may discover that fees, contract requirements, and other business issues degrade the value you get from your relationship.
-By working with multiple gateways, you can readily shift your transactions to another partner as needed.
+By working with multiple gateways, you can simply shift your transactions to another partner as needed.

 More commonly, there might be a situation where the gateway simply goes down or is unresponsive.
 When that happens you can lose a tremendous amount of customer goodwill, not to mention revenue.
 But with multiple gateways on hand, you can efficiently re-route transactions through an alternative gateway with limited disruption.